 Alvarado testified that Starks told her not to leave him and that Miller was lying on his back after being shot.

 Starks’ testimony conflicted.
 He said that Alvarado had left to make a telephone call before the shooting erupted and was not present at the time of the shooting.
 He testified that he saw Miller crawling toward a restaurant after being shot and that he told Alvarado, when she returned from making the phone call, to summon help.

 Despite the conflicts, on August 23, 2002, a jury convicted Moore of murder and two counts of attempted murder and he was sentenced to 75 years in prison.

-On November 12, 2004, the Illinois Court of Appeals upheld the convictions, but reduced his prison sentence to 70 years.
+On November 12, 2004, the Illinois Appellate Court upheld the convictions, but reduced his prison sentence to 70 years.

 In April of 2011, a team of detectives from the Aurora Police Department met with a confidential source who claimed to have information about “old cases” in Aurora.

 The confidential source told the detectives that Moore was not involved in the shooting and provided details of the shooting that had never been made public.

 The detectives began re-investigating the case.
 They identified and interviewed others who had knowledge of the shooting.
 Some of them were old witnesses who were re-interviewed and some were new witnesses they discovered.